rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 Requirements for participants:

 + A laptop/device with network access
-    + Linux (what I use), Mac OS X (which I am familiar with), or Windows (which I am very very rusty on)
+    + e.g. Linux (what I use), Mac OS X (which I am familiar with), or Windows (which I am very very rusty on)
-    + Python 3 installed including the python standard library (see https://docs.python.org/3/library/)
++ Python 3.5 installed including the python standard library (see https://docs.python.org/3/library/)
     + Python 3 (v3.5.2) can be downloaded and from https://www.python.org/downloads/
-        + We’ll be making heavy use of urllib and json modules
-+ A text Editor
++ A text editor
 + A web browser
 + Access to ArchivesSpace REST API
     + The workshop hosts will provide access for Aug 2nd
     + If you have [Virtualbox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) installed
       I have provided [archivesspace-dev](https://github.com/rsdoiel/archivesspace-api-workshop/archivesspace-dev)
-+ A basic familiarity with Python
++ A basic familiarity with Python and ArchivesSpace

 --

 ## Before the workshop

 + Make sure you have a modern web browser
-    + Firefox or Chrome with the [JSONView](https://jsonview.com/) plugin recommented
+    + Firefox or Chrome with the [JSONView](https://jsonview.com/) plugin recommended
 + Make sure you have [Python 3.5.2](https://www.python.org/downloads/)
     + Install [Python 3.5.2](https://www.python.org/downloads/) if needed
 + Make sure you have a text editor
     + IDLE for Python 3 is what I will use in the Workshop
 + A test deployment ArchivesSpace is being provided as part of the Workshop
     + You can install your own via [VirtualBox and Vagrant](http://github.com/rsdoiel/archivesspace-api-workshop/archivesspace-dev/)
-+ Recommended reading
-    + Read through the [Python 3 tutorial](https://docs.python.org/3/tutorial/index.html) if they are not familiar with Python.
 + Bookmark in your web browser:
     + [ArchivesSpace API Docs](http://archivesspace.github.io/archivesspace/api/)
     + [Python Reference](https://docs.python.org/3/library/index.html)
     + [This presentation website](https://rsdoiel.github.io/archivesspace-api-workshop)
++ Recommended reading
+    + Read through the [Python 3 tutorial](https://docs.python.org/3/tutorial/index.html) if they are not familiar with Python.

 --